 Food and More

 At the Resource Center we serve three meals a day, every day of the year to people of all ages—ranging from homeless youth to elders and immigrant families struggling to maintain independence on a fixed income—for whom food is scarce.
-We provide dozens of bag lunches for homeless working people who can’t return to the Soup Kitchen mid day and can’t afford to buy lunch.

 At the Teen Center and at Florence House, we serve lunch and dinner to homeless teens and women as well as providing breakfast food and nutritious snacks at Florence House and the Joe Kreisler Teen Shelter.